1. Q. How long does it take?

 2. Q. How does it work?

-A. First fill out online quote form or call.
+First fill out online quote form or call.
 Once your order has been placed, your shipment will be scheduled using the number on your quote form.
-In order to guarantee booking you must e-mail or fax your order form and along with initial deposit.
+In order to guarantee booking, you must email or fax your order form, along with the initial deposit.
 After a truck has been assigned, you will get a call from us in order to schedule a pick-up/delivery time.
-The carrier will complete a detailed physical inspection of the car on a bill of lading upon arrival, which you must sign and acknowledge.
-This same bill of lading will be presented at the delivery location for re-inspection of the car for any discrepancies.
-All discrepancies must be noted on the bill of lading at the time of delivery and have the driver sign in agreement.
+The carrier will complete a detailed physical inspection of the car on a Bill of Lading upon arrival, which you must sign and acknowledge.
+This same Bill of Lading will be presented at the delivery location for re-inspection of the car for any discrepancies.
+All discrepancies must be noted on the Bill of Lading at the time of delivery and have the driver sign in agreement.
 No claims will be honored if the damages are not noted at time of delivery and acknowledged by the driver.

 3. Q. What kind of truck will my vehicle be transported on?

-A. In most cases, your vehicle(s) will be transported on a 7 car carrier, because it gives us the ability to provide door-to-door service to difficult locations.
-In other cases, your vehicle(s) will be transported on 8 to 10 car carriers, the same trucks used to delivery new cars to your local dealerships.
-These trucks are 75 to 80 feet long and are 13'6 feet high; therefore they are restricted to main roads, street without low hanging trees and bridges.
-In some cases we will recommend enclosed transporting for exotic cars and motorcycles.
-This type of transporting guarantee your vehicle is protected from the elements ex: snow, rain, hail, rocks, etc.
+In most cases, your vehicle(s) will be transported on a 7-car carrier, because it gives us the ability to provide door-to-door service to difficult locations.
+In other cases, your vehicle(s) will be transported on 8- to 10-car carriers, the same trucks used to delivery new cars to your local dealerships.
+These trucks are 75 to 80 feet long and are 13'6 feet high; therefore they are restricted to main roads, streets without low hanging trees, and bridges.
+In some cases, we will recommend enclosed transporting for exotic cars and motorcycles.
+This type of transporting guarantees your vehicle is protected from the elements (ex: snow, rain, hail, rocks, etc.).

-A. The transporter will pick up your vehicle from a location closest to your home or business and delivery your vehicle as close as physically possible to your chosen delivery location Ex: local malls, supermarkets, plaza, parking lots, etc.
+The transporter will pick up your vehicle from a location closest to your home or business and deliver your vehicle as close as physically possible to your chosen delivery location (ex: local malls, supermarkets, plaza, parking lots, etc.).

-A. Your vehicle will be picked up either from your home/business or a location of your choice and will be delivered to one of our many secured terminal facilities nearest you.
+Your vehicle will be picked up either from your home/business, or a location of your choice, and will be delivered to one of our many secured terminal facilities nearest you.
 You will then be required to pickup your vehicle from our secured terminal.

-A. We require that you bring your vehicle to our secured terminal facility at your convenience.
-Then we will transport your vehicle as close as Physically possible to your chosen delivery location
+We require that you bring your vehicle to our secured terminal facility at your convenience.
+We will then transport your vehicle as close as physically possible to your chosen delivery location.

 8. Q. What about insurance?